 Abstract [250]:

 Uncertainty around age at death, or lifetime uncertainty, is a key public health indicator and a marker of inequality in survival.
 By definition, violence and conflict create structural uncertainty in individuals’ life, likely to influence the predictability of their lifespan.
 However, the relationship between violence and lifetime uncertainty has not yet been addressed.
 This study fills this gap by analysing whether and how violence influences the dispersion of ages at death.
 Using mortality data by sex for 163 countries from the Global Burden of Disease Study and information on violence from the Global Peace Index between 2008-2017, we first find a strong positive correlation between levels of violence and lifetime uncertainty.
 In the Middle East, conflict-related violence is the most important contributor to lifetime uncertainty as compared to other types of violence and causes of death.
 In countries of Latin America, this role is played by homicides and interpersonal violence.
 Our study further shows that, regardless of the type of violence, it overwhelmingly affects lifetime inequality at young ages.
 Although violence effects are larger in magnitude for men, consequences are considerable for adolescent girls and women in their early reproductive years.
-Overall, our study points at a double burden of violence on mortality: not only it shortens individual lives, but also makes their length of life less predictable, with implications on individual life quality and population-oriented policy.
+Overall, our study points at a double burden of violence on longevity: it not only shortens individual lives, but also makes the length of life less predictable, with implications on individual life quality and population-oriented policy.

 Main text [3500]:

 Uncertainty about the future – mortality in particular – is a fundamental condition of human life, exerting large influence on people’s behaviour.
-In any decision-making process over the life course, individuals face the uncertainty of when their death will happen.
-Most research on uncertain lifetimes, or lifespan inequality, focuses on how this unpredictability affects individual consumption and distribution of resources.1-5 More recently, research moved to analyse how social determinants, such as education or income, affect lifespan inequality and found that socially disadvantaged groups tend to experience higher uncertainty about their age at death.6-11 Violence – a fundamental state of vulnerability – is another social determinant of health which can too affect life time uncertainty with important social implications.12 This element has though not yet been studied, although greater uncertainty in life suggests insufficient or failing policies to protect individuals and indicates that health improvements at the societal level are not evenly distributed.
-Our hypothesis is thus that violence works as a key contributor of increases in lifetime uncertainty in contexts with ongoing conflicts and/or high levels of violence.
+In any long term decision-making process over the life course, individuals face uncertainty about when death will happen.
+Most research on uncertain lifetimes, or lifespan inequality, focuses on how this unpredictability affects individual consumption and distribution of resources.1-5 Recently research has shown that social determinants, such as education or income, affect lifespan inequality, and found that socially disadvantaged groups tend to experience higher uncertainty about their age at death.6-11 Exposure to violence – a fundamental state of vulnerability – is another social determinant of health which can also affect life time uncertainty with important social and psychological implications.12 Greater uncertainty in length of life suggests insufficient or failing policies to protect individuals and indicates that health improvements at the societal level are not evenly distributed.
+The link between violence and lifetime uncertainty not yet been studied on a global scale.
+We hypothesize that violence works as a key determinant of increases in lifetime uncertainty in contexts with ongoing conflicts and/or high levels of violence.

-Globally, levels of uncertainty around the occurrence of death and thus life expectancy have declined over time, but vary considerably between countries.13-19 Temporally, most of the decrease first came about from reductions in premature death, especially infant and maternal mortality, and mortality from infectious diseases.20 More recently, reduced cancer mortality has helped to make the length of lives more equal in high-income countries.20,21 Spatially, greater uncertainty is usually found in countries with lower life expectancy.17-19
+Globally, levels of uncertainty about one’s future age at death have declined over time, but vary considerably between countries.13-19 Most of this decline first came about from reductions in premature death, especially infant and maternal mortality, and mortality from infectious diseases.20 More recently, reduced cancer and cardiovascular mortality has helped to reduce inequality in length of life within high-income countries.20,21 Lower life expectancy is usually associated with greater uncertainty.17-19